hanker145/Ecommerce-web/README.md

 Run npm install cloudinary

 ## The demo web have the following features:
-Login/Logout
+-Login/Logout

-Register, change password with email authorization, search product.
+-Register, change password with email authorization, search product.

-Card/Paypal payment.
+-Card/Paypal payment.

-Upload/Delete/Update product and all of the image will be stored on Cloudinary. (only addmin account can do it)
+-Upload/Delete/Update product and all of the image will be stored on Cloudinary. (only addmin account can do it)

-Filtered by price and category.
+-Filtered by price and category.

-Can login into admin account. (user: phamvangiau2411@gmail.com  , password: Vangiau2@)
+-Can login into admin account. (user: phamvangiau2411@gmail.com  , password: Vangiau2@)

 The demo app is running on: [https://ecommercedemotest1.netlify.app/](https://ecommercedemotest1.netlify.app/)